101st Grey Cup: Musical acts

 Like the 100th edition, the 101st Grey Cup featured an all-star lineup of Canadian musical acts.
 The opening ceremonies of the game were marked by a performance by the Saskatoon-based group The Sheepdogs, who played two songs, while the national anthem was performed by Ontarian singer Serena Ryder.
-The half-time show was sponsored by Sirius XM and featured the rock band Hedley in a 13-minute compilation performance of Hands Up, Anything, Invincible and Cha-Ching, which included several stunts by a performer on a snowmobile.
+The half-time show was sponsored by SiriusXM and featured the rock band Hedley in a 13-minute compilation performance of Hands Up, Anything, Invincible and Cha-Ching, which included several stunts by a performer on a snowmobile.

 Television and radio

 In Canada, the English broadcast was presented on TSN, while the French language broadcast was handled by its sister station, broadcast in Canada by RDS.
 In the United States, the game was broadcast on the NBC Sports Network (NBCSN, simulcasting the TSN feed).

-On the radio, the game was covered by TSN Radio, AM900 CHML, CKRM and Sirius XM.
+On the radio, the game was covered by TSN Radio, AM900 CHML, CKRM and SiriusXM.

 Overall, the game was seen by 11.5 million viewers, or approximately 1 in 3 Canadians, with an average viewership of 4.5 million.